horstcheng/spring-rest-api-demo/README.md

 HttpMessageConverters is the magic that provides automatic conversion of Java objects to XML and JSON.
 In the rest-demo-servlet.xml, the section starting with `<mvc:annotation-driven>` automatically creates some standard HttpMessageConverters based on what jars are on the classpath.
 In particular, if the
 Jackson library is on the classpath, then a JSON converter will be created.
 We also add an XML marshaller based on XStream.
+We do this manually because by default Spring doesn't seem to do it quite right.

 ### Start.java